csc340-sp24/assignment-1/README.md

 where [ BRANCH NAME ] is your first initial and last name, e.g. John Doe would be jdoe

-## Step Six: Open the file AboutMe.txt and in a text editor.
+## Step Six: From your file directory, open the file AboutMe.txt in a text editor.
 Add your name, underline it using dashes.
 Write a short paragraph about yourself.

 Do not use a word processing program.